l1sa3/PulsMeasurementStudien3/README.md

 Keep in mind: It can happen that a version defined in the requirements does not exist any more and is substituted by an api compatible newer version.
 In this case the versions numbers in the requirements have to be changed.

 ### Industry Camera Driver (Basler pylon, ROS 2)
+If you just want to test the code only with a video file, you don’t need to follow the steps below.
 Download and install the pylon driver https://www.baslerweb.com/en/downloads/software/.
 (Version 7.2.1) If you are using the tar.gz installer and want to install into `/opt/pylon`, follow the steps from the provided `INSTALL` file (simplified here):
 ```sh